 The best credit card for a pandemic

-According to Steele, an ideal credit card to sign up for right now is the American Express Blue Cash Preferred card, which offers 6 percent cash back at U.S. supermarkets, as well as on certain U.S. streaming services, including Netflix.
+According to Steele, an ideal credit card to sign up for right now is the American Express Blue Cash Preferred card, which offers 6 percent cash back at U.S. supermarkets on up to $6,000 in purchases per year, as well as on certain U.S. streaming services, including Netflix.
 (You also get 3 percent cash back on transit and U.S. gas station purchases, and one percent cash back on everything else.)
 “It covers urbanites and suburbanites equally,” Steele says, given that what counts as transit includes trains, taxicabs, ride-share services, and subways.
 You’ll have to pay a $95 annual fee, “but if you do the math,” Steele notes, “it’s pretty hard to imagine you not earning hundreds of dollars in cash back on that card just with the supermarket benefit alone.”
-(For a limited time, however, new applicants will have their first annual fee waived.)
+(However, new applicants will have their first annual fee waived.)
 Tonya Rapley, the author and founder of MyFabFinance, also says the Blue Cash Preferred is the best pandemic card option, because it takes advantage of everyday spending while also allowing you to use points earned to reduce your monthly bill.
 “A lot of us aren’t doing the things that traditional credit cards reward,” she explains.
 “That will be really helpful because that way if you don’t have the cash, you can still use the benefits that you reap with that card to pay down your balance.”
+View card rates and fees here.

 The second-best credit cards for a pandemic